opengeospatial/e-learning/source/csw/text/main.rst

 GetRecordById
 	Retrieves the default representation of catalogue records using an identifier GetRecords
-	Searched for records given a set of criteria GetDomain (Optional)
+	Searches for records given a set of criteria GetDomain (Optional)
 	Used to obtain the range of values of a metadata property Harvest (Optional)